spinnaker/spinnaker.github.io/guides/user/pipeline/expressions/index.md

 ### Where can I use pipeline expressions?

-You can use pipeline expressions in any place in the UI where you can enter free-form text, with the exception of the pipeline configuration stage.
+You can use pipeline expressions any place in the UI where you can enter free-form text, with the exception of the pipeline **Configuration** stage.
 If you want to set the value of a field using a pipeline expression but there is no text box available, you can use the [Edit as JSON](/guides/user/pipeline/managing-pipelines/#edit-a-pipeline-as-JSON) pipeline feature.